 These loans are used to buy fixed assets.
 If you want to put up an office, you could consider borrowing a term loan.
 Typically, these loans are secured with a tenure of 1-10 years and a floating interest rate between 10 and 20%.

 The government of India has partnered with financial bodies to make credit availability easy for SMEs in the country.
-If you are planning on starting something of your own and are in need of money, you can consider one of these small business loans schemes offered by the government of India.
+If you are planning on starting something of your own and require money, you can consider one of these small business loans schemes offered by the government of India.

 1. The Credit Guarantee Fund Scheme for Micro and Small Enterprises (CGS)